netsecgroupcnr/internal-project-financial-report/README.md

 ### Contacts ###

-This program is implemented by the [NetSec group of CNR-IEIIT](http://www.netsec.ieiit.cnr.it).
+This program is implemented by the [Network Security group](https://www.ieiit.cnr.it/expertise/network-security) of [CNR-IEIIT](http://www.ieiit.cnr.it).